dwn/continua/README.md

 ## Set up Cloud Run

-Now we will create the background service that converts SVG font files into OTF files
+Now we will create the background service - this will install a Docker container with programs used for processing files, coverting file formats, etc.

 Go to Cloud Run and create a service